InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 well community related risks to management.
 At the same time, TCs need to be strategic and work within the degrees of freedom afforded by their companies.

+> Personal example (remove or convert to non 1st person perspective?)
 One example I remember is when I developed a system for remotely controlling HVAC systems in my InnerSource community.
 We successfully met the deadline to present the system on a trade fair, where it was an overall success.
 But we